Q-bio-at-IIS/mashiko_2022_Sci_Rep/README.md

 + TIFF: TIFF version of the image used in the sample.
 + Dump: Dammy folder in which Mathematica Dump file of the images used in the sample code should be stored

+The content of a dump file, W1F002TallC2E03, is identical to that of TIFF file.
+Othe damp files are the results of image processing and mannually

 ## Installation:
 copy this following files in the repository by keeping the subfolder structure:
 + sample_code.nb